Business 479 Seminar: Las Vegas/Los Angeles Course

 6. Minimum 3 pictures per file below given to me on a burnt CD

-7. Journal from our 2 week travel course
+7. Reflective journal from our 1 week travel course

 PLEASE NOTE!!!: These three forms must be completed and returned to me by the second time we meet: